gabriel-sk-williams/golang-backend-aws/README.md

 ## Production Golang backend for AWS Elastic Beanstalk

-- REST API using [Goyave](https://goyave.dev/guide/installation.html) web framework with the [offical Neo4j Go Driver](https://github.com/neo4j/neo4j-go-driver) to handle calls from [riverboat.zone](https://www.riverboat.zone/demo) to Neo4j Aura.
+- REST API using [Goyave](https://goyave.dev/guide/installation.html) web framework with the [offical Neo4j Go Driver](https://github.com/neo4j/neo4j-go-driver) to handle calls from the frontend to Neo4j Aura.

 - Handles typical users actions: login, joining and leaving spaces on the website: